• Skip to primary navigation

 Instructions

 • In a medium-sized bowl, cover Soy Curls in 1 cup of warm broth (or water) and set aside for ten minutes for them to hydrate.
-After they have hydrated, drain them in a fine mesh sieve.
+After they have hydrated, drain them in a fine mesh sieve, and squeeze to remove excess liquid.
 Then chop them into small chunks.
 Set aside.

 • In a soup pot, bring oil to a medium heat.
-Add red bell pepper, onion, and garlic to the pot and sauté until fragrant, about three minutes.
+Add red bell pepper, onion, and garlic to the pot and sauté until fragrant, roughly three to five minutes.

 Notes